 Many people want to see alternative techniques developed to replace the use of animals in research.
 Such techniques promise to revolutionise research and continue to replace the use of some animals.
 It sometimes appears that progress has been slow.
 But behind the scenes, biomedical research is undergoing a technological transformation.
 It is always a dynamic area of science, but exciting new methods range from tissue engineering to computer simulations and human studies like microdosing.

 Vast investments are being made in high-tech methods of research which do not depend on animal use.
-One example is the recent opening of the ‘Diamond synchrotron', the result of a £263m-collaboration between the Wellcome Trust and the UK government.
-This can be used to image the structure and interactions of proteins and other molecules at atomic scale.
+One example is the recent opening of the ‘Diamond synchrotron', the result of a £ 263m collaboration between the Wellcome Trust and the UK government.
+This can be used to image the structure and interactions of proteins and other molecules at an atomic scale.

 Example 2: Rodents replaced by DNA technology in parasitic disease study

 The debilitating parasitic disease bilharzia affects 200 million people in tropical countries.
 Understanding the genetic variability of the worm that causes it is important for monitoring and combatting the disease.
 Previously the parasites were grown by infecting rodents with parasite eggs.
 Recent advances in DNA technology mean that parasite samples collected directly from infected people can be studied.
 The technology improves the accuracy of results and is now being adopted for other parasitic diseases.

 New nanoparticles are so tiny that they can slip easily inside cells, with unknown consequences.
 Researchers showed that carbon nanoparticles killed various human cell samples in test tubes.
 But when researchers injected the particles into the lungs of rats, the animals' immune systems apparently removed them before any lasting damage was done.
 Thus how nanomaterials interact with the body is more complex than can currently be determined from cell studies alone; it requires animal research.